Experiencing God’s Guidance in Times of Uncertainty

 I would like to share my personal experience of how God gave me a multitude of opportunities to grow my trust in Him and deepen my faith as I was recently at the crossroads of choosing my career path.

-A change in one’s career will undoubtedly conjure up fears of anxiety, uncertainty and requires a leap of faith into the unknown plagued with a myriad of challenges.
+A change in one’s career will undoubtedly conjure up fears of anxiety and uncertainty and requires a leap of faith into the unknown, plagued with a myriad of challenges.
 Nevertheless, in my case, God was gentle and patient as He stood by my side.

-Despite that, I tried to carry on with my routine and focused on my tasks in my current job.
-However, each night before I closed my eyes to sleep, I spoke to God, pouring out my fear, worries, and concerns about the struggle of upgrading my career and education.
+Although I continued with my daily routine, each night before I closed my eyes to sleep, I spoke to God, pouring out my fears, worries, and concerns about the future.
+I longed for clarity and prayed that He would reveal His will in His own time.

 During this phase, I relied upon one of my favorite spiritual books, written by Saint Josemaría, titled The Forge.
 In it, I came across a quote that resonated with the circumstances I was going through.
 It taught me how to pray for clarity so that I could expel the worries from my heart and transform them into sowing the deeper roots of trust in God:

 This ignited the courage to start searching for another career opportunity.
-Nearing the end of October, my wise counselor shared with me a Professional Conversion Programme (PCP), targeted at mid-career switchers like myself, to undergo training of skills and successfully move into new occupations or promising sectors with good prospects for growth.
+Nearing the end of October, a friend of mine shared with me a Professional Conversion Programme (PCP), targeted at mid-career switchers like myself, to undergo training in skills and successfully move into new occupations or promising sectors with good prospects for growth.

 First sign